PowerPC 7xx: RAD750

 The RAD750 is a radiation-hardened processor, based on the PowerPC 750.
 It is intended for use in high radiation environments such as experienced on board satellites and other spacecraft.
 The RAD750 was released for purchase in 2001.
-The Mars Science Laboratory (Curiosity), Mars Reconnaissance Orbiter, and Mars 2020 (Perseverance) spacecraft have a RAD750 on board.
+The Mars Science Laboratory (Curiosity), Mars Reconnaissance Orbiter, Mars 2020 (Perseverance) and James Webb Space Telescope spacecraft have a RAD750 on board.

-The processor has 10.4 million transistors, is manufactured by BAE Systems using either 250 or 150 nm process and has a die area of 130 mm².
+The processor has 10.4 million transistors, is manufactured by BAE Systems using either 250 or 150 nm process and has a die area of 130 mm2.
 It operates at 110 to 200 MHz.
 The CPU itself can withstand 200,000 to 1,000,000 Rads and temperature ranges between −55 and 125 °C.

 The RAD750 packaging and logic functions has a price tag in excess of US$200,000 : the high price is mainly due to radiation hardening revisions to the PowerPC 750 architecture and manufacturing, stringent quality control requirements, and extended testing of each processor chip manufactured.

 PowerPC 745/755

 Motorola revised the 740/750 design in 1998 and shrunk die size to 51 mm2 thanks to a newer aluminium based fabrication at 0.22 μm.
 The speeds increased to up to 600 MHz.
-The 755 was used in some iBook models.
+The 755 was used in some iBook and G3-based iMac models.
 After this model, Motorola chose not to keep developing the 750 processors in favour of their PowerPC 7400 processor and other cores.